-DMAA (short for 1,3 dimethylamylamine) is an organic compound with many names.
-It is also known as 1,3 dimethylpentlamine, 1,3 dimeth, methylhaxaneamine, Geranamine, and geranium oil/extract.
-DMAA is an effective stimulant and popular ingredient in supplements that can help you make better lean gains and even burn some fat.
+DMAA (short for 1,3 dimethylamylamine) is a compound with many names.
+It is also known as 1,3 dimethylpentlamine, 1,3 dimeth, methylhexaneamine, Geranamine, and geranium oil or extract.
+DMAA is an effective stimulant and was a popular ingredient in supplements like pre-workouts & thermogenic fat burners.

 Where Does DMAA Come From?

-DMAA is an effective central nervous system stimulant, and consequently shows potential for use as both a pre workout supplement and a thermogenic.
+DMAA is an effective central nervous system stimulant and consequently was used as a pre-workout and a thermogenic supplement ingredient.